pythonasset/FMECA/QUICK_START.md

 #### Step 3-4: Failures & Modes (5 min)

 1. For each function, identify how it can fail
+   - Functional failures are automatically filtered by the selected function
 2. For each failure, identify specific component causes
+   - Component dropdown is populated from Step 1 for the selected asset
 3. Example:
    - Failure: "Unable to pump water"
    - Mode: "Bearing seized due to lack of lubrication"
+4. View/Update/Delete:
+   - Select any row from the table to view details
+   - Click "Update Selected" or "Delete Selected" buttons

 #### Step 5: Effects (5 min)

 1. Describe what happens when failure occurs
 2. Include: evidence, safety, operational impacts, downtime
 3. Think worst-case scenario
+4. View/Update/Delete:
+   - Browse all effects in a comprehensive table with horizontal scrolling
+   - Select any row to update or delete effect details

 #### Step 6: Consequences (3 min)

 1. Answer if failure is evident or hidden
 2. Categorize based on impact
 3. System will guide you through decision logic
+4. Risk assessment automatically calculated for safety/environmental consequences
+5. View/Update/Delete:
+   - Review all consequence categories in a table
+   - Select any row to update or delete categorization

 #### Step 7: Task Selection (2 min)